Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 \subsection{Basic Training Algorithm}

 The policy network is updated based on the reward received after the solving process.
-As introduced in Section \ref{Reward} and Section \ref{Policy}, given a TPP instance $U$, the policy network $\theta$ generates the final route $\pi$ with probability $p_{\theta}(\pi \mid U)=\prod_{t=1}^{T} p_{\theta}(a_t \mid s_t)$ during training, where the associated traveling cost can be directly accessed, and the purchasing cost is obtained by solving a transportation problem.
+As described earlier, given a TPP instance $U$, the policy network $\theta$ generates the final route $\pi$ with probability $p_{\theta}(\pi \mid U)=\prod_{t=1}^{T} p_{\theta}(a_t \mid s_t)$ during training, where the associated traveling cost can be directly accessed, and the purchasing cost is obtained by solving a transportation problem.
 To align with the notations in DRL, we let $L(\pi \mid U)$ denote the loss of $\pi$, which is defined as the negative reward for the terminal state.
 We update the policy network $\theta$ to minimize the expectation of loss $L(\pi \mid U)$, using the REINFORCE algorithm \citep{r_16} with baseline $b(U)$:

-where the baseline $b(U)$ can be seen as an estimation for the difficulty of instance $U$ to measure the relative advantage of route $\pi$ generated by the policy network.
+where the baseline $b(U)$ can be seen as an estimation for the difficulty of instance $U$, which measures the relative advantage of route $\pi$ generated by the policy network.
 A well-defined baseline can significantly reduce the variance of gradients and accelerate training.
-We define the baseline $b(U)$ as the loss of the route obtained from a deterministic greedy rollout, i.e., where the action with the highest probability is always selected at each decision step, based on a baseline network $\theta^{\text{BL}}$ \citep{r_4}.
-Similar to the target Q-network in DQN \citep{r_39}, the baseline network $\theta^{\text{BL}}$ is a copy of policy network $\theta$, but is fixed during each epoch to stabilize the baseline value.
+We define the baseline $b(U)$ as the loss of the route obtained from a deterministic greedy rollout, where the action with the highest probability is always selected at each decision step, based on a baseline network $\theta^{\text{BL}}$ \citep{r_4}.
+Similar to the target Q-network in DQN \citep{r_39}, the baseline network $\theta^{\text{BL}}$ is a copy of policy network $\theta$, but fixed during each epoch to stabilize the baseline value.
 The baseline network $\theta^{\text{BL}}$ is periodically replaced by the latest policy network $\theta$ if the improvement of the policy is significant enough according to a paired t-test.
 Based on the gradient $\nabla_{\theta} \mathcal{L}(\theta \mid U)$, the parameters of policy network are updated using the Adam optimizer \citep{r_17}.
 The basic training algorithm introduced above is outlined as Algorithm \ref{alg_1}.